Cady Heron: Role in Mean Girls

-After Cady's mother accepts a job at Northwestern University, Cady moves to North Shore High, a public high school in Evanston, Illinois.
+After her mother accepts a job at Northwestern University, Cady moves to North Shore High, a public high school in Evanston, Illinois.
 During her first day of school, she was shunned by her peers and ends up eating alone in the bathroom stall because she had not made any friends.
 The next day, two students named Damian Leigh and Janis Ian befriend her and try to educate her on how to navigate high school, including warning her about a group of rich popular girls dubbed "The Plastics", Karen Smith, Gretchen Wieners, and especially their leader and the school's queen bee, Regina George.
 Later that day during lunch, Cady is called to The Plastics' table by Regina.
 The Plastics decide to adopt Cady into their group.
 When told about this, Janis wants to use the friendship to get revenge on Regina, with Cady not understanding as she initially sees Regina as sweet.

 One day at Regina's house, Cady is shown "The Burn Book", a book which has insults about all the other students in the school written inside.
 Cady develops a crush on a boy in her math class named Aaron Samuels, but is told by Karen Smith and Gretchen Wieners the next day that she can't like him as he is Regina's ex-boyfriend.
 While Gretchen promises not to tell Regina, she nevertheless does, but Regina convinces Cady that she isn't mad, promising to put in a good word for Cady.
 Cady begins acting dumb in her math class because she thinks she'll get Aaron's attention.
 At a Halloween party, Aaron is approached by Regina, who kisses him in front of Cady, taking him back.
 After this, Cady grows angry and eventually plots revenge.
 Cady replaces Regina's facial cream with foot cream, reveals to Aaron that Regina is cheating on him so he will break up with her, tricks Regina into eating high calorie nutrition bars, Kälteen Bars, which make her rapidly gain weight, and drives a wedge between Regina and Gretchen and Karen by revealing what Regina had said about them.
 All of this tanks Regina's reputation and Cady becomes the queen bee of Northshore High.